AckerlyXu/heima/articles/redis-cache/cache-how-to-troubleshoot.md

 2. Redis is seeing high memory fragmentation - most often caused by storing large objects.

 #### Measurement
 Redis exposes two metrics that can help you identify this issue.
 The first is `used_memory` and the other is `used_memory_rss`.
-[These metrics](cache-how-to-monitor.md#available-metrics-and-reporting-intervals) are available in the Azure Portal Preview or through the [Redis INFO](http://redis.io/commands/info) command.
+[These metrics](cache-how-to-monitor.md#available-metrics-and-reporting-intervals) are available in the Azure Portal or through the [Redis INFO](http://redis.io/commands/info) command.

 #### Resolution
 There are several possible changes that you can make to help keep memory usage healthy: